mhasbie/react-leaflet-vectorgrid/README.md

 ```

 # Credits
-Credits goes to all the [contributors](https://github.com/Leaflet/Leaflet.VectorGrid/graphs/contributors) for the original work.
+Credits goes to all the [contributors of the original work](https://github.com/Leaflet/Leaflet.VectorGrid/graphs/contributors) and [everyone who contributed to this project](https://github.com/mhasbie/react-leaflet-vectorgrid/graphs/contributors).

 # License